-Hope Mora is a visual artist currently teaching art and journalism at Monahans High School in West Texas.
+Hope Mora is a visual artist currently working and teaching art and journalism in West Texas.
 Her work is an ongoing exploration of how the dynamic between hard labor and resilience is sustained within communities, specifically in her hometown Pecos, Texas.
 Mora’s research looks into working life, regional culture, economy, and ideas of home.
 She documents how communities joyfully celebrate their lives through family, food, music, dance, and fashion using photography, video, sound, and text.

 Hope received her MFA at The University at Buffalo, New York and BFA from Texas State University in San Marcos.
 She has worked as a media arts educator for six years, and has contributed to the Pecos Enterprise News as a staff writer and photographer.
 She has shown work in selected gallery and public space exhibitions in Central Texas and Western New York such as; Mexic-Arte Museum, Public Art San Antonio, Squeaky Wheel Film & Media Art Center, El Museo Buffalo, Anna Kaplan Contemporary, and The Buffalo Institute for Contemporary Art (BICA).